 Service providers will be required to provide regular information on budgets, expenditure and performance.
-Even though long and/or complex reports are unlikely to be read by the majority of consumers, simple summaries can be provided with utility bills, and the information provided can be more widely distributed to NGOs and the media.
-In this regard, the RIC proposes that:
+Even though long and/or complex reports are unlikely to be read by the majority of consumers, simple summaries can be provided with utility bills or through digital platforms such as individual customer web portals.
+This information can also be more widely distributed to stakeholders, including NGOs and the media.